Updated on July 3rd, 2020

 When did you last do something that was out of your comfort zone?
 We’re not talking a crazy, stressful stretch here.
 Just a little something that’s new or different can do wonders to keep you interested (and interesting).
 It will keep you learning, growing and renewing yourself.
 And you’ll feel envigorated and enlivened.

 Moving forward question: Which new thing could I explore?

 6 You’re doing too much of what you don’t want

-We all have to do things we don’t want in our life.
+We all have to do things we don’t want to do in our life.
 But when we’re doing too much of what we actually don’t want, and not enough of what we do want, it’s probably time for a review and a change.
-Because, complex as our situation might seem, we always have a choice: Keep doing what we don’t want – and risk , in the long run, our spirits and our wellbeing being sapped.
-Or make a change for the better.
+Because, complex as our situation might seem, we always have a choice: Keep doing what we don’t want – and risk, in the long run, our spirits and our wellbeing being sapped.
+Or make a change for the better and feel happier.

 Moving forward questions: What don’t I want (anymore)?
 How can I stop this?
 What do I want (instead)?
 How can I get into this?

 You seem to have turned into a grumpy old woman or man.
 You feel frustrated, and unhappy – about a situation, a person or your life overall.
 And perhaps you’re complaining a lot.

 If it’s not temporary and it’s not shifting, then it’s time for you to initiate a positive change.
 Because staying in unhappy circumstances will sap your energy and joie de vivre.
 It will grind down your confidence, motivation and belief that you can make changes for the better in your life.
 If not now, then when?